 Let’s do the Math.

 We will take the Tesla Model S 90 Kw/h.
 At present the battery costs $250 x 90 = $22,500.
-Well in 2021, this cost is likely to come down by half, plus economies of scale will allow other parts and fixed costs to come down dramatically.
+Well in 2021, this cost is likely to come down by half, plus economies of scale will allow other parts (far fewer parts are required) and fixed costs to come down dramatically.

 Will the Model S 90 cost less?
-No, because it will be discontinued and its replacement will soon (i.e. around 2022-24) have a range of 600 miles and do 0-60 in 2.5 seconds (this could happen far quicker -basically any time)
+No, because it will be discontinued and its more luxurious replacements will soon (i.e. around 2022-24) have a range of 500 miles and do 0-60 in 2.5 seconds (this could happen far quicker -basically any time).
+Update: The performance Model S can actually do better than 2.3 seconds -and when Musk gets round to re releasing the much lighter two seat Roadster -he will have little problem besting 2 seconds.

 Another concern is range anxiety and wasted time spent at supercharging stations: